-PolyBrute has three voice modes that are selected using [Polyphony].
+PolyBrute 12 has three voice modes that are selected using [Polyphony].

-- Poly (polyphonic) allows all six voices to be triggered independently by different notes - Unison stacks multiple voices on a single key.
-Learn how to set voice count number here [p.38]. - Mono (monophonic) limits the keyboard to playing only one dual-oscillator voice.
+- Poly (polyphonic) allows all twelve voices to be triggered independently by different keys. - Unison stacks multiple voices on a single key.
+Learn how to set voice count number here [p.40]. - Mono (monophonic) limits the keyboard to playing only one dual-oscillator voice.

-In Split mode [p.39] the upper and lower keyboard zones can have different voice modes.
+In Split mode [p.41] the upper and lower keyboard zones can have different voice modes.
+To set the two zones' voice modes:

-- Upper: use the Polyphony button as normal. - Lower: hold [Timbrality] and press [Polyphony] to change the voice mode for the lower half
+- Upper: use the [Polyphony] button as normal. - Lower: hold [Timbrality] and press [Polyphony] to change the voice mode for the lower half.